El Jefe (jaguar)

-El Jefe is an adult, male North American jaguar that was seen in Arizona.
+El Jefe is an adult, male jaguar that was seen in Arizona.
 He was first recorded in the Whetstone Mountains in November 2011, and was later photographed over several years in the Santa Rita Mountains.
 From November 2011 to late 2015, El Jefe was the only wild jaguar verified to live in the United States since the death of Arizona Jaguar Macho B in 2009.
 According to "Notes on the Occurrences of Jaguars in Arizona and New Mexico", an article regarding jaguars in the Southwest US, "Sixty two jaguars have been reportedly killed or captured in the American Southwest since 1900."
 He was not seen in Arizona after September 2015 and it was presumed that he returned to Mexico, where the nearest breeding population of jaguars is located.
 This was confirmed almost seven years later in August 2022, when a collective of conservation groups announced that he had been photographed using a motion-detecting camera, on November 27, 2021, in the central part of the state of Sonora.

 His name – which is Spanish for The Boss – was chosen by students of the Felizardo Valencia Middle School of Tucson, in a contest organized by the non-profit conservation group Center for Biological Diversity in November 2015 and has been used frequently by conservation groups and media.
-However, several researchers involved in his monitoring prefer to call him simply the Santa Ritas jaguar.

 First sighting

 El Jefe was first sighted by cougar hunter and guide Donnie Fenn, and his 10-year-old daughter, in the Whetstone Mountains on 19 November 2011.
 His hunting dogs chased the animal until it climbed a tree.
 Fenn took several photographs of the jaguar, and later contacted state wildlife officials.
 In a news conference organized by the Arizona Game and Fish Department the following Tuesday, Fenn stated that the jaguar, an adult male, climbed down the tree and was chased up a second tree after he had injured some of the dogs in his retreat.
 Fenn called off his dogs and left the scene.

 The photographs represent the first evidence of the existence of a wild jaguar in the United States since the death of Macho B in 2009.
-Several news outlets published the photographs, however a video, said to have been taken at the scene, is not publicly available.
+Several news outlets published the photographs.
+However, a video said to have been taken at the scene is not publicly available.